apocas/outkept/README.md

 # Outkept - http://outke.pt

-* The idea behind `Outkept` was to build a tool that could auto-discover your cluster profile and simultaneously start monitoring and controlling each node it finds.
+* The idea behind `Outkept` was to build a tool that could auto-discover your cluster profile and simultaneously start monitoring and controlling each server it finds.

 * If you have a heterogeneous cluster constantly changing, `Outkept` allows you to easily automate control behaviour and cluster monitoring.

-* There is no hardcoded behaviour, instead it features a user defined pool of available sensors and stabilization/reactive action for each sensor.
+* There is no hardcoded behaviour, instead it features a user defined pool of available sensors and stabilization/reactive action for each sensor if a threshold is reached.

 * When it finds a new server in one of the monitored subnets, it looks for supported sensors by running a verifier command that each sensor has (ex. mysql exists? in a mysql thread number sensors).